 INDIANAPOLIS – One of Chris Ballard’s favorite areas got some attention on the final day of the draft.

-With the 216th overall pick in the 2022 NFL Draft, the Colts took Cincinnati defensive tackle Curtis Brooks in Round Six .
+With the 239th overall pick in the 2022 NFL Draft, the Colts took Yale cornerback Rodney Thomas in Round Seven .

 At 6-1 and 196 pounds, Rodney Thomas brings a frame the Colts continue to covet at the cornerback position.
 Thomas was an All-Ivy league pick in 2021, with 11 passes broken up and 2 interceptions.
 With a 41-inch vertical jump, Thomas falls into the draft pick trend of being a strong athlete.
 That length should put Thomas on the outside, although he has a frame that indicates some versatility could be in his future.
 Thomas was actually a linebacker at one point at Yale, with chatter about him playing safety, too.